 Johnson & Wales University remains committed to mitigating the risks of COVID-19 and maintaining a positive campus community and online environment for living, learning and working.
 The Student Code of Conduct supports this goal by identifying shared expectations that keep our community healthy.
 Now, more than ever, we all need to reflect on and embody the Wildcat Way: Pride, Courage, Character, and Community.

-The COVID-19 pandemic is ever changing.
-Students should stay informed and pay close attention to JWU communications that provide updates and specific instructions.
+The COVID-19 pandemic is ever changing, and so is applicable local, state, and federal guidance.
+Students should stay apprised of, and at all times comply with, applicable local, state, and federal guidance relating to COVID-19; if that guidance becomes more stringent than the requirements here, students should comply with the more stringent requirements.
+Students should also stay informed and pay close attention to JWU communications that provide updates and specific instructions.
 As with all of its codes, policies, and standards, JWU reserves the right to modify this code at any time and for any reason without notice to you.

 Students (whether on or off campus), are expected to abide by all federal, state, local, and JWU guidelines and regulations implemented to help mitigate the spread of COVID-19.
 Failure to do so may result in a violation of the Student Code of Conduct and action through the Conduct Review Process.
 Students who are found responsible for violations related to the COVID-19 Conduct Protocol may face sanctions including, but not limited to, university suspension or dismissal.